What is fleet management?

 The ELD mandate is a congressional mandate that went into effect December 2017 that requires commercial vehicle operators to record hours of service (HOS) electronically.
 The mandate intends to replace paper logging and reduce instances of dangerous driving caused by fatigued drivers.
 For fleets that are subject to the mandate, fleet managers must implement ELD compliant systems to ensure they have an accurate recording of drive time.

 Whether it's fuel management or operational efficiency initiatives, fleet managers are expected to identify and weed out any unnecessary expenses to help create more cost-friendly and efficient fleet operations.
-As operational, fuel, and maintenance costs add up, it’s the fleet manager's responsibility to determine cost-saving solutions and help a company increase productivity.
+Operational, fuel and maintenance costs can quickly add up.
+Whether it’s instating fuel efficiency programs (no matter if fuel prices are high or low) or asset tracking, it's the fleet manager's responsibility to determine cost-saving solutions and help a company increase productivity.

 In order to effectively manage a fleet, a fleet manager needs to forecast how many and what type of vehicles a fleet will need in order to operate efficiently.
 It might seem straightforward to purchase new vehicles when the need arises, but there are several things a fleet manager needs to consider when determining a purchase strategy.
 Employee eligibility for a vehicle class, vehicle lifecycle, and even market timing are all significant factors that contribute to a sound vehicle acquisition strategy.

 Managing a fleet of vehicles can be challenging, no matter the fleet size.
-That's why over 75 percent of fleet managers rely on fleet management software to help support day-to-day operations in at least some of their vehicles, according to data from Government Fleet’s annual benchmarking survey.
+That's why over 75 percent of fleet managers rely on fleet management software or vehicle telmatics to help support day-to-day operations in at least some of their vehicles, according to data from Government Fleet’s annual benchmarking survey.

 Samsara is a system that helps businesses improve efficiency, safety, and quality of their fleet operations with internet-connected sensors and software.
 From transportation and logistics to food production and construction, Samsara’s fleet management system can help you stay compliant and streamline your fleet operations.
 Reach out to us for a demo and free trial today.